Stratus-Security/Subdominator/ReadMe.md

 ## Options 🎛️
 ```
--d, --domain     A single domain to check
+-d, --domain <domain>    A single domain to check
--l, --list       A list of domains to check (line delimited)
+-l, --list <list>        A list of domains to check (line delimited)
--o, --output     Output subdomains to a file
+-o, --output <output>    Output subdomains to a file
--t, --threads    (Default: 50) Number of domains to check at once
+-t, --threads <threads>  Number of domains to check at once [default: 50]
 -v, --verbose            Print extra information
+-eu, --exclude-unlikely  Exclude unlikely (edge-case) fingerprints
+--validate               Validate the takeovers are exploitable (where possible)
+--version                Show version information
---help           Display this help screen.
+-?, -h, --help           Show help and usage information
 ```

 ## Demo